Aliases for HTR3E Gene

 GeneCards Summary for HTR3E Gene

 HTR3E (5-Hydroxytryptamine (Serotonin) Receptor 3E, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3E include obstructive sleep apnea and irritable bowel syndrome.
-Among its related pathways are CREB Pathway and Circadian entrainment.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity.
+Diseases associated with HTR3E include irritable bowel syndrome.
+Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include extracellular ligand-gated ion channel activity and serotonin receptor activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot for HTR3E Gene